keptn/keptn.github.io/content/docs/setup/kubernetes/install-keptn-v.0.1/index.md

 - Master version 1.11.6 (minimum tested master version 1.10.11)
 - Node pool with 2 nodes:
     - each 8vCPUs and 30 GB memory (`n1-standard-8` in GKE)
-    - image type: Ubuntu (preferred) (or Container-Optimized OS (cos))
+    - image type: Ubuntu (**preferred**) or *Container-Optimized OS (cos)*

-    - **Note:** If *Container-Optimized OS (cos)* is selected, make sure to [follow the instructions](https://www.dynatrace.com/support/help/cloud-platforms/google-cloud-platform/google-kubernetes-engine/deploy-oneagent-on-google-kubernetes-engine-clusters/#expand-134parameter-for-container-optimized-os-early-access) for setting up the Dynatrace OneAgent Operator.
-This means that after the initial setup with `setupInfrastructure.sh` (which is a step below) the `cr.yml` has to be edited and applied again.
+        **Note:** If *Container-Optimized OS (cos)* is selected, make sure to [follow the instructions](https://www.dynatrace.com/support/help/cloud-platforms/google-cloud-platform/google-kubernetes-engine/deploy-oneagent-on-google-kubernetes-engine-clusters/#expand-134parameter-for-container-optimized-os-early-access) for setting up the Dynatrace OneAgent Operator.
+This means that after the initial setup with `setupInfrastructure.sh`, which is a step below, the `cr.yml` has to be edited and applied again.
 In addition, all pods have to be restarted.

 The scripts provided by keptn v.0.1 run in a BASH and require following tools locally installed:

-- `jq` [(download)](https://stedolan.github.io/jq/) which is a lightweight and flexible command-line JSON processor.
+- [jq](https://stedolan.github.io/jq/) which is a lightweight and flexible command-line JSON processor.
-- `git` [(download)](https://git-scm.com/) and `hub` [(download)](https://hub.github.com/) that helps you do everyday GitHub tasks without ever leaving the terminal
+- [git](https://git-scm.com/) and [hub](https://hub.github.com/) that helps you do everyday GitHub tasks without ever leaving the terminal.
-- `kubectl` [(download)](https://kubernetes.io/docs/tasks/tools/install-kubectl/) that is logged in to your cluster.
+- [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) that is logged in to your cluster.

     **Tip:** View all the kubectl commands, including their options and descriptions in the [kubectl CLI reference](https://kubernetes.io/docs/user-guide/kubectl-overview/).

 Additionally, the scripts need: